UrosCvjetinovic/Motion-Tracking/README.md

  #### I2C
  For communication with the OLED display, BME680 and BMI088, I2C 2 is used, operating in standard mode at 100kHz.
 The implementation of the driver for this display is included as part of the stm32-ssd1306 submodule.

+ #### USART2
+ For serial communication with computer.
+Depending on the current screen the read data is transmitted via serial port.
+Starting the communication is started pressing one of the buttons.

  ### Logic

  #### Orientation states